-2. Interpretation
+2. Terms used

 In these regulations —

+AH management system means a system, provided via the Department’s website, for the giving or publishing of notices and other information, and for facilitating other processes under the Act;

+CEO means the chief executive officer of the Department;

+Committee member —

+(a) means a member of the Committee appointed under section 29(1) of the Act; and

+(b) has a meaning affected by regulation 26(3) and (4);

+Department’s website means a website maintained by, or on behalf of, the Department;

 warden means an honorary warden appointed by the Minister under section 50 of the Act.

 [Regulation 2 inserted: Gazette 30 Jun 1995 p.
-2783.]
+2783; amended: SL 2023/173 r.
+5.]

+Part 2 — General provisions relating to Aboriginal sites, protected areas and other land

+[Heading inserted: SL 2023/173 r.
+6.]

 3. Application

-These regulations —
+The provisions of this Part —

 (a) apply in relation to any Aboriginal site or protected area or land held subject to a covenant in favour of the Minister in relation to which the Minister has a duty under the Act;

 (b) do not affect the rights of any person of Aboriginal descent who usually lives subject to Aboriginal customary law;

-(c) do not apply to any traditional custodian or member of the Aboriginal Cultural Material Committee, to the Minister, the Registrar, any officer of the Department, or to any person duly authorised under the Act, whilst lawfully acting in the performance of his duties in relation to any land or buildings to which these regulations apply.
+(c) do not apply to any traditional custodian or Committee member, to the Minister, the Registrar, any officer of the Department, or to any person duly authorised under the Act, whilst lawfully acting in the performance of their duties in relation to any land or buildings to which the provisions of this Part apply.

 [Regulation 3 amended: Gazette 30 Jun 1995 p.
-2783-4.]
+2783-4; SL 2023/173 r.
+7.]

 4. Minister’s powers